8 of the best kettlebells for strength workouts at home, tested by a fitness instructor

 - Orange coating marks easily

-At £42 for the set, you can't expect the most premium quality - these do feel cheaper than other options and don't feel as hard-wearing as alternative cast iron options - but the plastic casing still offers a good grip.
+At £42 for the set, you can't expect the highest quality.
+These do feel cheaper than other options and don't feel as hard-wearing as alternative cast iron options - but the plastic casing still offers a good grip.

 - Very budget-friendly